Liberty Justice Center

 President, Liberty Justice Center

 Jacob Huebert serves as the president of the Liberty Justice Center.
-He previously served as the Liberty Justice Center’s Director of Litigation.
-In that role, he successfully litigated cases to protect economic liberty, free speech and other constitutional rights, including the landmark Janus v.
+He previously served as the Liberty Justice Center’s director of litigation.
+In that role, he successfully litigated cases to protect economic liberty, free speech, and other constitutional rights, including the landmark Janus v.
 AFSCME case, in which the U.S. Supreme Court upheld government workers’ First Amendment right to choose for themselves whether to pay money to a union.
-Jacob and his work have appeared in numerous national media outlets, including the Wall Street JournalNew York Times and Fox News Channel.

-Jacob was also previously a Senior Attorney at the Goldwater Institute, where he litigated cases on free speech, property rights and the Second Amendment.
+Jacob was also previously a senior attorney at the Goldwater Institute, where he litigated cases on free speech, property rights, and the Second Amendment.

 Jacob holds a B.A. in economics from Grove City College and a J.D. from the University of Chicago Law School.
 After law school, he served as a clerk to Judge Deborah Cook of the U.S. Court of Appeals for the Sixth Circuit.
-Jacob has served as an adjunct law professor at several law schools, teaching courses in advanced appellate advocacy, the law of payments, legal writing and jurisprudence.
+Jacob has served as an adjunct law professor at several law schools, teaching courses in advanced appellate advocacy, the law of payments, legal writing, and jurisprudence.
 Before working in public interest law, Jacob was a litigator in private practice.

 Interview Requests